 The Investment Manager maintains a Sustainability Policy in which it sets out the key principles and approaches used to address Sustainability Risks and opportunities and the consideration of other sustainability and ESG factors throughout the investment process.
-The Sustainability Policy provides information on how sustainability principles are implemented into portfolio management including Sub-Investment Manager selection and oversight and portfolio monitoring as set out below.
-Further information may be found at https://investment-solutions.mercer.com/europe/ie/en/our-funds/responsible-investment.html.
+The Sustainability Policy provides information on how sustainability principles are implemented into portfolio management and investment decision making (bearing in mind the Investment Manager does not select securities directly) namely through; Sub-Investment Manager selection and oversight including portfolio monitoring, stewardship policies, and the application of exclusions where appropriate.

+This framework is summarised below and further information on the Investment Manager's policies may be found at https://investment-solutions.mercer.com/europe/ie/en/our-funds/responsible-investment.html.